Happy ending: Features

-A happy ending only requires that the main characters be all right.
-Millions of innocent background characters can die, but as long as the characters that the reader/viewer/audience cares about survive, it can still be a happy ending.
+For most media (Books, Television shows, Feature Films) to have a "Happy Ending", it only requires that the main characters reach a positive conclusion or outcome for themselves and their goals, and that the results of these goals are considered favorable/desired.
+Ironically, many millions of other, typically innocent, background characters need not survive to satisfy the requirement for a Happy Ending.
+So long as the story's protagonist characters survive, as well as the protagonist's objectives completed, it can still be considered a Happy Ending.
 Roger Ebert comments in his review of Roland Emmerich's The Day After Tomorrow: "Billions of people may have died, but at least the major characters have survived.
 Los Angeles is leveled by multiple tornadoes, New York is buried under ice and snow, the United Kingdom is flash-frozen, and much of the Northern Hemisphere is wiped out for good measure.
 Thank god that Jack, Sam, Laura, Jason and Dr. Lucy Hall survive, along with Dr. Hall's little cancer patient."

 In Spielberg's Schindler's List, the Jewish Holocaust is a grim unchangeable background; viewers know that six million Jews would be murdered by the Nazis, and nothing can change that.
 Still, the specific Jews who in the film have a name and a face are saved by the courageous Schindler, and their survival in the midst of all the horrors does provide the audience with a satisfying happy ending.